Table of Contents

 Python Keywords Tutorial

-In this Python keywords tutorial we are going to learn Python keywords and identifiers.
-Keywords in Python are reversed words and identifiers is name given to variables.
-In previous tutorial we have seen Python Variables and its uses.
+In this Python keywords tutorial, we are going to learn Python keywords and identifiers.
+Keywords in Python are reversed words and identifiers is the name given to variables.
+In the previous tutorial, we have seen Python Variables and their uses.

-If you don’t know about Python Variables, Then click here to know about detail information about Python variables.
+If you don’t know about Python Variables, Then click here to know about detailed information about Python variables.

 Before going through this article.
 Let’s understand what exactly Python keywords.